-Medical malpractice might be the least of your concerns when you seek care for an injury, illness or condition.
+Medical malpractice might be the least of your concerns when you seek care for an injury, illness, or condition.
 Most patients inherently trust their doctors to fulfill expected standards of care in the medical industry.
 Unfortunately, not all doctors in Springfield, Missouri deserve this trust.
-Some physicians, surgeons and other health care professionals breach their duties of care and cause serious patient injuries.
+Some physicians, surgeons, and other health care professionals breach their duties of care and cause serious patient injuries.

 If you believe a medical professional or hospital in Springfield caused your injuries or a loved one’s death, please contact us.
 The Springfield medical malpractice attorneys at Wendt Law Firm P.C. can review your situation for free to tell you whether you have grounds for a claim.

 Medical malpractice can refer to any action or failure to act that leads to the medical professional breaching a legal duty of care to the patient.
 Medical malpractice is a serious wrongdoing that could compromise the patient’s recovery or cause an illness or injury.
-Common examples of medical malpractice range from administering the wrong medication to operating on the wrong patient.
+Common examples of medical negligence range from administering the wrong medication to operating on the wrong patient.

-If you believe a prudent doctor or health care center would not have made the mistake that caused you harm, you may be a victim of medical malpractice.
+If you believe a prudent doctor or health care center would not have made the mistake that caused you harm, you may be a victim of medical negligence.
 Find out more about your case and the possibility of bringing a lawsuit when you call the Springfield medical malpractice attorneys at Wendt Law Firm P.C.

 You do not have an unlimited amount of time in which to bring your medical malpractice claim.
 Like all states, Missouri has a statute of limitations in place to expedite the claims process.
 In Missouri, you have two years from the date of the alleged malpractice to file your claim.
 If a surgeon left a foreign object in your body and you do not discover your damages until later, the deadline will not begin until the date of discovery.